UBO & Corporate Transparency 2026: EU AML Package

 Additional Notes for Professionals

 The 2026 transparency cycle is defined by the integration of digital registers across the EU.
 Professional referrers should note that the UBO filing is a prerequisite for any meaningful banking relationship in Italy.
 Proper risk management requires a pre-filing audit of the ownership chain to identify any "beneficial control" that may not be apparent from the share ledger alone.
-Focus is required on the coordination between the Italian UBO register and the home-country transparency declarations.
+Focus is required on the management between the Italian UBO register and the home-country transparency declarations.

-[!TIP] Authoritative Links: For the initial setup of an entity, see our note on Italian S.r.l.
+Authoritative Links: For the initial setup of an entity, see our note on Italian S.r.l.
 Formation 2026 or Corporate Structures in Italy 2026.

 How can we help?